fengnzl/jslib-learn/README.md

 # jslib-learn
-A code demo for learning  Modern javascript library development book
+A code demo and example for learning  Modern javascript library development book